 5. Dance To The Tune

 Dancing is fun and enjoyed by teenage groups.
-Then why not make them play a joyful dancing game!
+Why not offer to host a joyful dancing game?
 This dancing game needs no special preparations and is pretty simple to play.
-You just need a good collection of dancing tracks popular amongst teenagers and a bowl full of chits with the players’ names.
+You just need a good collection of dance tracks popular amongst teenagers and a bowl full of notes with the players’ names.

 Step 1: Tell the kids to make a circle, leaving enough space for each other to stand and move around.

 Step 2: Get the bowl with the players’ names.
-Shake it up and ask each player to pick one chit.
+Shake it up and ask each player to pick a name.

-Step 3: Call the child whose name is there on the chit and play any random dancing track.
+Step 3: Call the child whose name has been picked and play any random dance track.

 Step 4: The child will have to perform the dancing track.